zeeshankhan-05/ChessPath/README.md

 5. Open a pull request

 Please follow the established coding standards and include clear documentation for any new features or changes.

+I'm always looking for quality resources to add to ChessPath.
+Feel free to create pull requests or contact me with your suggestions!

 ## License